-Both force coefficients, damping and inertia, are identical and impervious to the whirl orbit aspect ratio (r_X/r_Y) , i.e., (K, C, M){1:1}~(K, C, M){5:1} for the tests conducted.
+Both force coefficients, damping and inertia, are identical and impervious to the whirl orbit aspect ratio $(r_x/r_y)$ , i.e., (K, C, M)1:1~(K, C, M)5:1 for the tests conducted.
 Importantly enough, the damping coefficients remain nearly invariant as the amplitude of whirl motion increases to 60% of the radial clearance.
 On the other hand, the inertia coefficients decrease as the orbit amplitude grows.
-Relative to the force coefficients estimated using formulas, $C^=3.9$ kN·s/m (22.5 lb_f.s/in) and $M^=1.7$ kg (3.71 lb_m), the experimentally derived damping is ~ 50% greater, and the experimental inertia twice as large.
-The discrepancy is due to the effective film length being longer than $L_C = 25.4$ mm because of the end grooves that also act to amplify the inertia force coefficients [21].
+Relative to the force coefficients estimated using formulas, $C^=3.9$ kN·s/m (22.5 lbf.s/in) and $M^=1.7$ kg (3.71 lbm), the experimentally derived damping is ~ 50% greater, and the experimental inertia twice as large.
+The discrepancy is due to the effective film length being larger than $L{C}$ because of the end grooves that also amplify the inertia force coefficients.